 Rubric: "01.02.00 Mechanics"

-Dimitrienko Y., Gubareva E., Sborschikov S., Erasov V., Yakovlev N. Computational modeling and experimental investigation of elastic-plastic plates deforming under crushing. Маthematical Modeling and Coтputational Methods, 2015, №1 (5), pp. 67-82
+Dimitrienko Y., Gubareva E., Sborschikov S. Asymptotic theory of constructive-orthotropic plates with two-periodic structures. Маthematical Modeling and Coтputational Methods, 2014, №1 (1), pp. 36-56

 During the last decades we are witnessing climate changes.
 Scientists assume global warming to be the result of man-generated increase of green house gases in the atmosphere, the most important one being СО2.
 The article deals with the problem and describes cutting-edge solutions for stabilising climate.
 The research makes use of a seasonal global combined threedimensional hydrodynamic model of climate.
 This model of climate includes model of the World Ocean with real depths and configuration of continents, model of evolution of sea ice and energy — moisture balance model of the atmosphere.
 The first stage covers estimation of climate change through 2100 following IPCC A2 СО2 increase scenario.
 The calculations yield rise of average annual surface temperature of the atmosphere by 3,5 С. A number of calculations have been made to estimate possibility of stabilising climate at the level of 2010 by means of controlled release of sulphate aerosol into stratosphere.
 The aerosol will reflect and disperse a part of the coming solar radiation.
 We have calculated concentration (albedo) of the aerosol from 2010 to 2100 which will enable us to stabilise the average annual temperature of the surface layer of atmosphere.
 We have shown that by this way it is impossible to achieve the seasonal uniform approximation to the existing climate, although it is possible to significantly reduce the greenhouse warming effect.
 Provided that the aerosol is distributed evenly in space in stratosphere, we can stabilize the average annual temperature of the atmosphere, herewith in middle and low latitudes the climate will be colder by 0,1…0,2 С and in high latitudes it will be warmer by 0,2…1,2 С. Besides, these differences are essentially seasonal in nature, they increase in winter.
 If we stop releasing the aerosol in 2080 the average annual global temperature of the atmosphere will rise, reaching the former value without the aerosol by the year 2100.